 Bach & Handel —

-Despite being born the same year (1685) and living in relative proximity, there is no verified record of them meeting.
+Despite being born the same year (1685) and living in relative proximity, there is no documented record of them meeting.
 Bach attempted to meet Handel twice but was unsuccessful.

 Wagner & Verdi —